Leukemia

 - Acute lymphocytic leukemia (ALL) occurs when the body produces a large number of immature lymphocytes.
 The cancer cells grow quickly and replace normal cells in the bone marrow.
 ALL prevents healthy blood cells from being made.
 Life-threatening symptoms can occur.

-- Acute myeloid leukemia (AML) is cancer that starts inside bone marrow, the soft tissue inside bones that helps form blood cells.
-The cancer grows from myeloid cells that would normally turn into white blood cells.
+- Acute myeloid leukemia (AML) is cancer that starts inside bone marrow – the soft tissue inside bones that helps form blood cells.
+AML grows from myeloid cells that would normally turn into white blood cells.

 - Chronic lymphocytic leukemia (CLL) is cancer of a type of white blood cells called lymphocytes.
 Cancer cells spread through the blood and bone marrow.
 CLL can also affect the lymph nodes or other organs such as the liver and spleen.
 It can eventually cause bone marrow to lose its function.